r2d2dlg/FarmaBot/README.md

 ## Acknowledgments

-- OpenAI for the language models
+- OpenAI and Google for the language models
 - Gradio for the UI framework
 - LangChain for the AI framework